tinman8/GettingAndCleaningDataWeek4Assignment/README.md

 7. Using `complete_dataset` a summary dataset is created that groups by the activity and subject, then takes the average of the remaining variables.

-8. The summary dataset is written to a CSV file called "tidy_dataset.csv"
+8. The summary dataset is written to a txt file called "tidy_dataset.txt"

 9. Finally, the larger objects are removed from the environment to free memory.